REAL ESTATE AND URBAN ECONOMICS

 Link to SSRN

-Priced-Out: Rent Control and Wage Inequality (with Geraldo Cerqueiro and Pedro Raposo)
+Priced-Out: Rent Control, Wages, and Inequality (with Geraldo Cerqueiro, Pedro Raposo, and Derek Wenning)

 FINANCIAL AND LABOR ECONOMICS